-A committee is being formed to review and recommend IT governance structures at the University of Illinois at Urbana-Champaign.
-To increase involvement in this effort, a set of workshops has been organized to encourage participation and provide feedback for the IT governance design process.
+A committee was formed to review and recommend IT governance structures at the University of Illinois at Urbana-Champaign.
+To increase involvement in this effort, a set of workshops was organized to encourage participation and provide feedback for the IT governance design process.

-These workshops will bring together information technology and academic leaders throughout the University with a focus on the creation of an IT governance structure that is inclusive of faculty, academic leadership, IT professionals, and administrative professionals.
+These workshops brought together information technology and academic leaders throughout the University with a focus on the creation of an IT governance structure that is inclusive of faculty, academic leadership, IT professionals, and administrative professionals.

-These workshops will focus on the components, considerations, and challenges when implementing an IT governance process.
+These workshops focused on the components, considerations, and challenges when implementing an IT governance process.
 Utilizing discussion breakouts, participants will use the building blocks of IT governance to design a strategic IT governance process to fit the University's needs.
-Participation in these discussions will help identify and integrate areas of potential collaboration related to current IT governance and prioritization approaches.
+Participation in these discussions helped identify and integrate areas of potential collaboration related to current IT governance and prioritization approaches.

 Introduction to IT Governance